-Course prerequisites : Instrumentation & Control Systems, C Language
+Course prerequisites : Instrumentation & Control Systems

-- To understand the working of pressure gauge - To know the principle of different temperature measuring instruments - To understand the working principle of LVDT - To know the working of strain gauge - To know the principle of different thermocouple for temperature measurement - To Calibrate Capacitive Transducer for Angular Measurement. - To calibrate Resistance Temperature Detector for Temperature Measurement. - To Study and Calibration of a Rotometer for flow measurement - To study and Calibrate of Photo and Magnetic Speed Pickups for the measurement of speed. - To familiarize the students with MATLAB interface, using MATLAB as sophisticated calculator with its syntax and semantics. - Learn how to analyze and solve the engineering problems using programming techniques
+- To understand the working of pressure gauge - To know the principle of different temperature measuring instruments - To understand the working principle of LVDT - To know the working of strain gauge - To know the principle of different thermocouple for temperature measurement - To Calibrate Capacitive Transducer for Angular Measurement. - To calibrate Resistance Temperature Detector for Temperature Measurement. - To Study and Calibration of a Rotometer for flow measurement - To study and Calibrate of Photo and Magnetic Speed Pickups for the measurement of speed.

-- 1. An ability to know pressure gauge functions - 2.
-An ability to understand temperature measuring instruments - 3.
-An ability to understand LVDT working - 4.
-An ability to understand the working of strain gauge - 5.
-An ability to understand the principle of thermocouples - 6.
-An ability to know the working of Capacitive Transducer for Angular Measurement. - 7.
-An ability to calibrate Resistance Temperature Detector for Temperature Measurement. - 8.
-An ability to Calibration of a Rotometer for flow measurement - 9.
-An ability to know Photo and Magnetic Speed Pickups for the measurement of speed - 10.
-Analyze the use of numerical methods in modern scientific computing and finite precision computation. - 11.
-An ability to express programming techniques for solving engineering problems.
+- 1. An ability to know pressure gauge functions. - 2.
+An ability to understand temperature measuring instruments. - 3.
+An ability to understand LVDT, strain gauge, the principle of thermocouples, Capacitive Transducer for Angular Measurement and Resistance Temperature detector for Temperature Measurement. - 4.
+An ability to Calibration of a Roto meter for flow measurement. - 5.
+An ability to know Photo and Magnetic Speed Pickups for the measurement of speed.